3ff3x0r/AI-Governance/README.md

 While claiming objective neutrality, AI can perpetuate systemic discrimination.
 Without deliberate measures to address bias, such systems risk deepening historical inequities under the pretense of technological impartiality.
 This raises critical ethical concerns about who truly benefits from AI advancements and who suffers from its unintended harms.

+Adding to these ethical considerations is the growing concern of regulatory capture in AI governance.
+At its core, this phenomenon describes a distortion of regulatory processes where regulatory agencies become dominated by the industries they are meant to oversee, ultimately serving industry interests rather than the public good.
+The inherent complexity of AI technology creates a fundamental asymmetry in expertise.
+Large tech companies possess deep technical knowledge, substantial research capabilities, and extensive practical experience in AI development.
+This expertise gap often places regulatory bodies at a disadvantage, as they must rely heavily on industry experts to understand the very technologies they are trying to regulate.
+This dependence can subtly shape how regulations are crafted and implemented, often favoring industry perspectives over broader public interests.
+Left unchecked, regulatory capture could entrench systemic inequalities in AI governance, perpetuating ethical concerns while undermining efforts to address them.

 #### The Role of Computational Power and the Digital Divide